c-edwards-eco/Digital-Twin-3/README.md

 `faculty_colors.json`

+Faculty colors can be directly updated in the JSON file, or via updating the excel file and re-running the R script.

 When catalogue data is loaded, the value in the faculty field (second call number suffix) is matched against the configured faculty colors.

 Recognized faculties receive their corresponding color.
 Unrecognized values use the configured **Other** color.
 These are currently all located on the first floor of the book wall.